Feeling Versus Intellect

 Superphysics Note

-It uses rational arguments to prove the fallaciousness and imbecility of reason, producing a patent under her band and seal.
+Doubt uses rational arguments to prove the fallaciousness and imbecility of reason.

-But as it is contradictory to reason, it gradually reduces the force of reason and its own at the same time.
+And so it gradually reduces the force of reason and its own force at the same time.

 The skeptical and dogmatical reasons are of the same kind.

-But they are contrary in their operation and tendency.
+- But they are contrary in their operation.

 Where the skepticism is strong, it has an enemy of equal force in dogma.